gregbates999/byu-oit-data-challenge-student/README.md

 The indexes are not complete.

 The SQL statements are not tested.
-Doing so would find enhancements we wouls want.
+Doing so would find enhancements we would want.

 I suggest creating some test datasets for testing the queries.